Data Protection Impact Assessments: 10 Tips

 Key team members need to have the skills to conduct a DPIA: to understand what the process entails, how to brief key stakeholders and walking them through the process, explaining what sort of risks to look out for and so on.

 The DPO, or data protection lead, can’t be expected to do this single-handed.
-The ICO in their DPIA guidance calls out the need to provide specialist training..
+The ICO in their DPIA guidance specifically mentions the need to provide specialist training.

-If people don’t what DPIAs are, they’ll be blissfully unaware doing great innovative things and not considering the potential data protection issues.
-This may come back to bite you just before a project launches… or worse afterwards if you receive a privacy complaint!
+If teams don’t know what DPIAs are, they may push forward with new projects and innovations, and fail to consider the potential data protection issues.
+This may come back to bite you just before a project launches… or worse afterwards if you receive a complaint, breach and/or regulatory scrutiny.

 Once all your ducks are in a row; when you have a screening questionnaire and a decent DPIA template, it’s time to make sure people know about DPIAs across the business.
 Get your Comms team involved to spread the message far and wide.